-Connectivity has become way too easy now.
+Connectivity has become way too easy now so has internet infidelity.
 Married individuals have often sought refuge in words on a screen from a stranger they met online, spilling secrets about their marriage and their spouses.
 What seems initially as harmless indulgence and casual flirting might lead to something bigger if not curbed at the right time.

 One step in the world of social media and IM’s can set off a domino effect.
 Here are some tips that might be helpful in protecting your marriage against internet infidelity.

 Related Reading: Is social media to be blamed for poor couple relationships?

 How To Protect Your Marriage Against Internet Infidelity

 In a scenario like this when online affairs are rampant and spouses could end up chatting online with that ex from college or just a stranger who sent a friend request on Facebook, infidelity is like the accident that’s waiting to happen.

 But how do you make your marriage internet infidelity proof?
 You can take some serious steps to ensure online infidelity does not affect your marriage.
 We tell you 8 ways to do that.